ffflora/data-science-notes/workshops-talks-books/business-analyst.md

+Data is increasingly being considered an important asset within organization.

 ### BA

 Oversee every process in typical E-commerce to look out for potential issues, problems and potential for optimization to boost the business performance.